sinedied/svelte-web-components-template/README.md

 > A base template for building a shareable web components library using [Vite](https://vitejs.dev), [Svelte](https://svelte.dev) and [TypeScript](https://www.typescriptlang.org).

+This templates generates vanilla [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) than can be used with [plain HTML](https://www.webcomponents.org/introduction#how-do-i-use-a-web-component-) or within any major frameworks, such as React, Angular, Vue or Svelte (see [compatibility](https://custom-elements-everywhere.com/)).

 ## How to use this template

 You can directly create a new GitHub repo from this template by selecting the **Use this template** button on GitHub.